codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

   </tr>
 </table>

 This is simple to draw out on a sheet of paper, but how would you represent this game of tic-tac-toe using code?
-While it is possible to represent this game using a single array, it is be much simpler to represent this using a data structure we call a ***grid***.
+While it is possible to represent this game using an array, it is simpler to use a data structure we call a **grid**.

 #### Creating a new grid